Consensys/linea-ens/packages/linea-ens-app/README.md

   | Chain ID        | 1337                  |
   | Currency symbol | ETH                   |

-  - Save and Swith to `Localhost 8455`
+  - Save and Swith to `Localhost 8455`.
-- Transfer at least 1 ETH from the test account above (eg: `0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266`), to your POH account.
+- Transfer at least 1 ETH from the test account above (eg: `0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266`), to your POH account
-  - If you don't have an address with PoH, see [Common Errors](#common-errors)
+  - If you don't have an address with PoH, see [Common Errors](#common-errors).
-- You can start testing the app and register a domain
+- You can start testing the app and register a domain.

 ### Running Dev env